sww1235/gene-home-automation/RPi-Process.md

-# Process for getting RPi setup
+# Process for getting Raspberry Pi setup

 Note before proceeding: Amazon does charge for these services, however there is a 1 year free trial and after the trial expires, the typical user will only